zachakbar/Dark-Mode/contributing.md

 Getting involved with the plugins development is crucial if it's ever going to make it into WordPress core.
 To do that, we need volunteers to help us out.

-Whether your a developer with code, a designer with designs or someone with just a few ideas; anything is appreciated.
+Whether you're a developer with code, a designer with designs or someone with just a few ideas; anything is appreciated.
 To get started, create or respond to an existing issue and/or provide a pull request as anyone is welcome to help out where they can.

 ## Thank You